jamesnolanverran/dmap/readme.md

 ---

 ## Performance
 - The library is designed for **ease of use** while maintaining strong performance.
-NOTE: Preallocate using dmap_init for highest performance!
+NOTE: Preallocate large tables using dmap_init for best performance!

 ## Hash Collisions
-- The library stores **raw key bytes** for keys of primitive types.
-If a hash collision occurs keys are compared directly.
+- The library stores **raw key bytes** for 1, 2, 4 and 8 bytes keys.
+If a hash collision occurs, keys are compared directly.
-- For string and custom struct keys, **two 64-bit hashes** are stored instead of the full key.
-NOTE: While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
+- For string and custom struct keys, **two 64-bit hashes** are stored instead of the key.
+While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
 Future versions will make improvements here.

 ## Memory Management
 The dmap and darr libs support two memory management models: